Welcome to UMBS, a unique research and educational resource of the University of Michigan since 1909!

 |*Sunday Brunch (served in place of lunch)||10:30-11:30 a.m.|

-The dining hall serves three meals per day every day except Sunday (two meals) according to the schedule above.
+The dining hall serves three meals per Mondays through Saturdays.
+On Sundays, two meals are served.
+See the schedule above.
 Every meal includes a vegetarian option.

 For purposes of planning, it is important that you sign out on the bulletin board near the dining room door for meals that you will miss.
 (We cannot give refunds for absences, however.)